vjammi/datastructures/src/main/java/ds/patterns/binarysearch/readme.md

     }
 ```

-## Search in a Rotated Array / Search in a Circular Sorted Array
+### Search in a Rotated Array / Search in a Circular Sorted Array
-Notice the fact that in any segment of the array, at least one half is sorted,
-so we can use it to decide which half to continue with,
+Notice the fact that in any segment of the array, at least one half is sorted, so we can use it to decide
-reducing the search space by 2 in each step, as required.
+which half to continue with, reducing the search space by half at each step
 ```
          num     33
          nums   [44, 55, 66, 77, 88, 99, 1, 11, 22, 33  33]